Maritime anti-corruption: Corruption in the shipping industry

-These challenges have led to companies and organizations calling for the establishment of a strategic framework for a more transparent and consistent port or terminal system.
+These challenges and risks have led to companies and organizations calling for the establishment of a strategic framework for a more transparent and consistent port or terminal system.
 However, major challenge when governments or organizations attempt to implement this kind of strategic framework is the current lack of clear procedures backed up by laws as well as the discretionary power of custom officers and other port authorities.
 Even when there are established transparent and consistent procedures, officials have still been able to use discretion on assessing access or noncompliance fees.
 This is a major challenge that the companies conducting business in Nigeria have encountered.
 Although policies may be put into place by national authorities, individual officer non-compliance is a major issue to the extent that the National Port Authority as an organization becomes incompetent in effective management of ports.
+Furthermore, ship crew are fearful of reporting corruption due to the risk of being blacklisted from the industry in retaliation.
 One way that the National Port Authority has tried to gain some sense of control and awareness of how much corruption is really going on is the implementation of grievance mechanisms.
 However, only 73% of ports/terminals customers have ever actually used these grievance mechanisms.
 The inability for national authorities to control the issue of corruption on their own has led to an increasing number of collective action initiatives that combine private companies, regional organizations, and national/local governments as the main actors.
 These initiatives are typically manifested through the MACN.

 Maritime Anti-Corruption Network (MACN)

-The Maritime Anti-Corruption Network can best be defined as a certifying business coalition, a coalition between competitors that arguably enhances the strongest degree of fairness between stakeholders by forcing companies to actively create a level playing field.
-The Maritime Anti-Corruption Network, or MACN, can best be defined as a certifying business coalition, a coalition between competitors that arguably enhances the strongest degree of fairness between stakeholders by forcing companies to actively create a level playing field.
-The MACN was founded by the Business for Social Responsibility in 2011, triggered by the adoption of the U.K Bribery Act which obliged companies to have ‘adequate procedures’ in place to prevent bribery.
-Participating in a collective action like MACN can itself be considered a preventative action, so it was a rational choice for many companies wishing to avoid prosecution for inadequate anti-bribery measures.
-Although MACN is primarily business driven, its strategy emphasizes collaboration with national and local authorities.